Landscape Features and Biodiversity

 - share experiences as to how MS have supported landscape features’ retention and creation in the past and how better data and targeted support may lessen habitat fragmentation and increase biodiversity.

 The TG consisted of a small but dedicated cross-section of informed and engaged stakeholders from across Europe (around 40 in total) who committed to participating in two meetings and related activities in between the meetings.
-Please find the list of TG members here.
+Please find the TG members list.

 If you have any question, please contact us at email@example.com.